 Outcome: World's best-performing emerging market mutual fund in 1995

 When the feared devaluation never materialized, the fund returned 79.25% in 1995, making it the world's best-performing emerging market mutual fund that year.
-This trade exemplified Hanke's ability to distinguish between genuine institutional weakness and market panic driven by contagion.

 Advanced Metallurgical Group N.V.

-Role: Chairman of the Supervisory Board
+Roles: Chairman of the Supervisory Board, Senior Advisor

 Headquarters: Amsterdam, Netherlands